amyvanwell/gazerCode/README.md

 # Documentation

 For full documentation of Gazer past download and install, please consult the [Gazer Docs](https://amyvanwell.github.io/gazerCode/).
-The code is hosted on Pavlovia for demonstration purposes, [try Demo]( https://run.pavlovia.org/amyvanwell/pavlovia_gazersite).

 # Demo

-To see the demo working online, see the deployment at the following [link](https://gazer-demo.herokuapp.com/).
+To see the demo working online for the current code, see the deployment at the following [link]([https://gazer-demo.herokuapp.com/](https://run.pavlovia.org/amyvanwell/pavlovia_gazersite))).

+# Active Vision Demo

+To see the demo online for a joint attention task, as demo'ed at VSS 2023, see the following [link](https://run.pavlovia.org/amyvanwell/pavlovia_activevision).

 # How To Install